TurquoiseSound/SeedFoundry/README.md

 - Real-time subscriptions
 - Built-in authentication
 - TypeScript type generation

+**IPv4 Compatibility**: This project is configured to use Supabase's Session Pooler for compatibility with IPv4-only platforms like Vercel, GitHub Actions, and Render.

 Database migrations are located in `/supabase/migrations/`.
 When connecting to Supabase, these migrations will automatically set up:
 - User authentication tables